-Disney After Hours Boo Bash is the Halloween party at Magic Kingdom in August, September, and October 2021.
-This info guide covers Walt Disney World’s new fall event, including dates, hours, ticket prices & discounts, entertainment, why it’s so expensive, and comparisons to Mickey’s Not So Scary Halloween Party and Villains After Hours.
-(Updated June 16, 2021.)
+Disney After Hours Boo Bash is the Halloween party at Magic Kingdom in August, September & October 2021.
+This info guide covers Walt Disney World’s new fall event, with dates, hours, ticket prices & discounts, entertainment.
+Plus, comparisons to Mickey’s Not So Scary Halloween Party and Villains After Hours.
+(Updated August 20, 2021.)

 Select snacks like ice cream novelties and popcorn, along with select sodas and other beverages, are included in the cost of the event.
 In addition to those, A variety of specialty food and drinks will be available for purchase, including an Apple Ginger Dale frozen drink and a Foolish Mortal Funnel Cake.